SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

    observation 3 for the missing time period.
 This choice should be communicated to other users of the data.

-### Remove an Observation from an Aggregate
+### End an Observations contribution to an Aggregate
 {: .anchor}

-Observations are removed from an aggregate by setting their *Effective Until* date.
-Aggregate values will only contain data from constituent observations between their *Effective From* and *Effective Until* dates.
+An observation's *Effective Until* date dictates when the observation will stop contributing to an aggregate.

 1. Navigate to the Aggregate listing page using the **Aggregates** link in the left sidebar.
-Select the Aggregate to remove observations from.
+Select the Aggregate to update.

 2. On the aggregate page, locate the observation to remove in the observations table.
-   Click on the **Set Effective Until** link for the observation to remove.
+   Click on the **Set Effective Until** link for the observation.

    <img class="my-3" src="/images/aggregate_page_with_obs.png"/>

 3. Enter the *Effective Until* date for the observation.
 This will determine the end of the period for which the observations should be considered part of the aggregate.
-   To remove it entirely, set an *Effective until* earlier than the *Effective from*.
+   After setting *effective until*, an observation may be added to the aggregate again for a different or overlapping period of time.

    <img class="my-3" src="/images/aggregate_observation_effective_until_form.png"/>